eakoriakin/angular2-build-system/README.md

 ### gulp build

-Builds the app to the the distribution directory.
+Builds the app to the distribution directory.

 ### gulp start